Lymphoma & related disorders

 • Comment:

-• By immunohistochemistry, lymphoma cells are positive for CD20 (strong and diffuse), BCL2, CD30 (subset, heterogeneous intensity) and CD23 (subset) and are negative for CD10, BCL6 and CD3.
+• By immunohistochemistry, lymphoma cells are positive for CD20 (strong and diffuse), BCL2, CD30 (subset, variable intensity) and CD23 (subset) and are negative for CD10, BCL6 and CD3.
 The proliferative index based on Ki67 immunostain is 70%.
 MYC expression by immunohistochemistry is detected in 30% of tumor cell nuclei.
 In situ hybridization for EBER is negative.

 Differential diagnosis